 For more information about whether your holiday club needs to register with Ofsted, see the section on registration exemptions on the GOV.UK website.
-(This used to be in the handy Registration not required guide (which is now in Annex A of the Early Years and Childcare Registration Handbook) but has now been merged with other guidance online.)
+(This used to be in the handy Registration not required guide (Annex A of the Early Years and Childcare Registration Handbook) but has now been merged with other guidance online.)

 If your holiday club does not fall within any of the exemptions listed above, you will need to register with Ofsted before you can open.
 Registration on Ofsted's Early Years Register can take up to 25 weeks, so this step cannot be left to the last minute.

 If the only reason that your club does not need to register with Ofsted is that it will be operating for 14 days or less per year, you still need to notify them that you will be running the activity by completing the exemption notification form.
 You must notify Ofsted at least 14 days before the start of the holiday club.